Is Uber in Turkey? 11 tips for catching an Uber in Istanbul

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-One thing I didn’t know about was Uber.
-I used it in the States but I didn’t know it was a popular thing internationally.
+One thing I didn’t realize until recently?
+Uber Istanbul is a thing!
+I used it back in the States but had no idea it was such a popular choice internationally.

-So, let me explain Uber’s presence in Turkey and get you some answers.
+So, let me explain how Uber works in Turkey and help you find the best options.

 The short answer is, currently yes, but that has not always been the case.